-For the last three years, I’ve been saying clean air doesn’t need to cost an arm and a leg.
-I set up the social enterprise Smart Air to provide low cost purifiers to people in places like China and India to show this.
+Ever since I coughed through a Beijing airpocalypse, I’ve been saying clean air doesn’t need to cost an arm and a leg.
+I set up the social enterprise Smart Air to put out open-source data on purifiers and provide low-cost purifiers to people in places like China and India based on that data.

 So when the Xiaomi 2 air purifier came out for under $150 (10,000INR / 1,000RMB), I assumed it works just fine.
-But I had never gotten around to testing or reviewing it—until now.
+But I had never gotten around to testing it—until now.
 And what I found shocked me.
-Let me review: